What is the Origin of Blue Curaçao?

 The color blue always was a front runner.
 We think because it evokes thoughts of a tropical vacation with beautiful blue oceans and blue skies (there is mention in the 1930’s of a Dutch style Curaçao version called ‘Crème de Ciel’, French for ‘Cream of Sky’).
 Another reason for the blue is that a cocktail simply looks stunning with some blue coloring in it.
 It is candy for the eye, which makes the cocktails much more attractive and an easier sell.

-In the 1960’s, the Blue started to become really popular around the world.
+In the 1960’s, Blue Curaçao started to become really popular around the world.
 Probably because Elvis Presley released his movie Blue Hawaii, which is the name of one of the most popular blue cocktails.

 Senior Blue Curaçao